zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-04-29-Pocillopora-HMW-Genome.md

 ### Protocol, Using the [**New England Biolabs/Monarch High Molecular Weight DNA Tissue Kit**](https://www.neb.com/en-us/products/t3060-monarch-hmw-dna-extraction-kit-for-tissue#Protocols--Manuals---Usage)

+#### Caveat: FAQ: Can the Monarch HMW DNA Extraction Kits be used to process marine samples, including marine invertebrates?
+    "We have not tested the kit on these organisms.
+Often these organisms contain a lot of mucus/ polysaccharide-based material, which may cause problems during bead binding.
+If you have an optimized lysis chemistry, you may be able to employ that upstream of our bead workflow using the Monarch HMW DNA Extraction Kit for Tissue (NEB #T3060)."

 #### Materials

 - Monarch® HMW DNA Extraction Kit for Tissue - NEB #T3060S/L